 The UNC Certificate Program in Radiography prepares students to practice competently and effectively as radiologic technologists (radiographers) in medical center settings and community hospitals.

-The Radiography program is accredited as part of the University's SACS (Southern Association of Colleges and Schools) accreditation.
-This accreditation allows the students to meet the eligibility requirement for education for the national certification examination.
+The University of North Carolina at Chapel Hill is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+This accreditation allows the students to meet the eligibility requirement for education for the national American Registry of Radiologic Technologists certification examination

 - fees - approximately $1000/semester; (to be determined each August)